RitzyCash/LHAMModMenu/README.md

 # LHA Mod Menu

 This is a small project I started a while ago when I first attended the school, I always hated the website design and the annoying features.
 So this is a small Tampermonkey script that fixes those issues.
+If you have any suggestions please submit them!!

 ## Installation
 - You can either use the userscript in Tampermoney [*tutorial*](https://www.thesslstore.com/blog/install-a-chrome-extension/)
-- Or install the extention straight into your browser [*tutorial*](https://www.thesslstore.com/blog/install-a-chrome-extension/)
+- Or install the extention straight into your browser (custom backgrounds aren't supported in this version) [*tutorial*](https://www.thesslstore.com/blog/install-a-chrome-extension/)

 # Features